| My Credits include: |

 Scanning your slides

-We use a top of the line Nikon 35mm film scanner which scans at 4000 pixels
+I use the top of the line Nikon 35mm film scanner which scans at 4000 pixels

 per inch and produces a file of approximately 50-60 megabytes.